crow-004/musical-chairs-game/SECURITY.md

 - `Kick/Ban Members`: Member management is handled by the core team.
 - `Moderate Members`: Prevents managing other users' profiles or voice states.
 - `Mention @everyone`: Prevents mass notifications.

+**Security Note on Role Hierarchy:**
+A key security feature of Discord is its role hierarchy.
+A user with the `Manage Roles` permission can only grant permissions they themselves possess, and can only manage roles that are positioned lower than their own highest role.

+This means that even with `Manage Roles`, the `Server Architect` cannot grant `Administrator` permissions or edit their own role, ensuring that privilege escalation is not possible.

 We do not have a formal, public bug bounty program at this time.
 However, we highly value the contributions of security researchers.